rfortherestofus/blog/001_theme_minimal/001_theme_minimal.md

 <img src="001_theme_minimal_files/figure-commonmark/unnamed-chunk-7-1.png" style="width:90.0%" />

-And while you’re at it in the `theme()` layer, you can give your title & caption a bit more room by aligning the text to the whole plot instead of aligning it to the grid panel.
+And while you’re at it in the `theme()` layer, you can give your title and caption a bit more room by aligning the text to the whole plot instead of aligning it to the grid panel.
 That’s done by setting `plot.title.position` and `caption.title.position` to `"plot"`.

 ``` r
 plt_with_labels +